How to Learn Grammar in a Foreign Language in 11 Easy Steps

-No artist would make a piece of art by simply smearing glue all over a canvas.
-Nor do we modern language learners overwhelm ourselves with the grammar that holds all the pieces of our language learning together.
+We, modern language learners, don’t overwhelm ourselves with the grammar that holds all the pieces of our language learning together.
 We don’t ignore or overlook it, but we don’t emphasize it above other language learning aspects either.
-We simply combine all components of language (and use grammar to glue them together) to create a beautiful piece of linguistic art.
+We simply combine all components of language and use grammar to glue them together.

 After you master one element of grammar, another one will pop up.
 If you learn all the ones that pop up, then the first one you learned will have changed because languages constantly evolve.

 Modern language learners avoid discouragement by taking it easy and viewing grammar as a journey, not a destination.
 We learn as we go, make mistakes along the way and try to take a relaxed approach to whatever language we’re learning.

 This approach makes learning language fun and keeps the stress at bay.
 The modern way is to do it without the pressure and enjoy the ride.